Data-driven analyses and model-independent fits for present $b\to s \ell \ell$ results: Comparison of CMS and LHCb results

 \subsection{Comparison with one- or two-parameter NP fits}

-In Tables~\ref{tab:Pi_LHCb_CMS_1and2D} and Figure~\ref{fig:angObs_CMS_vs_LHCb_choice2} we compare the NP fit to the $P_i^{(\prime)}$ angular observables of $B\to K^* \mu^+\mu^-$ using LHCb~\cite{LHCb:2020lmf} and CMS~\cite{CMS:2024atz} measurements.
-The one-parameter NP fits show excellent consistency between the two measurements.
+In Tables~\ref{tab:Pi_LHCb_CMS_1and2D} and Figure~\ref{fig:angObs_CMS_vs_LHCb_choice2} we compare the NP fit to the $P_i^{(\prime)}$ angular observables of $B\to K^* \mu^+\mu^-$ using the CMS measurement~\cite{CMS:2024atz} and both the earlier and updated LHCb results~\cite{LHCb:2020lmf,LHCb:2025update}.
+The one-parameter NP fits show excellent consistency between the CMS measurement and the LHCb 2020 result, which had comparable uncertainties.
+In contrast, the very recent LHCb results, with their reduced uncertainties, yield higher tensions.
 It can also be seen that the two-parameter NP fits are compatible with each other at the 1-sigma level.
-The NP significances are $2.3$ and $1.8 \sigma$ respectively.
-This is a clear independent confirmation of the previous LHCb measurements, including the discrepancies between the QCDf predictions (including a $10\%$ guesstimate on the non-factorisable power corrections) and the experimental data.
+The NP significances are $2.0\sigma$ for CMS and 2.3 and $5.1\sigma$ for the 2020 and 2025 LHCb results, respectively.
+This is a confirmation of the previous LHCb measurements, reaffirming the discrepancy with the QCDf predictions (with the 10\% guesstimate on non-factorisable power corrections).
+In the rest of this paper, we will only consider the updated 2025 LHCb data\footnote{The LHCb collaboration provides the data in six different configurations; in this work, unless otherwise stated, we consider configuration 2, which includes the $P_i^{(\prime)}$ observables.}.

-The impact of adding the new CMS data to the LHCb data is shown explicitly in Figure~\ref{fig:angObs_LHCb_with_or_without_CMS}, where the two-parameter NP fit to the LHC measurements with and without CMS data is shown.
-The NP significance increases from 2.3 to 2.8$\sigma$.
+The impact of adding the CMS data to the LHCb data is shown explicitly in Figure~\ref{fig:angObs_LHCb_with_or_without_CMS}, where the two-parameter NP fit to the LHC measurements with and without CMS data is shown.
+The NP significance decreases slightly from 5.1 to 4.9$\sigma$.
+This reduction arises because the CMS data prefers a smaller NP contribution to $\delta C_9$ than suggested by the updated LHCb measurements.

 We note that the choice of local form factors has a major impact, even on the angular observables fit.
-Figure~\ref{fig:angObs_LHCb_CMS_Pi_choice_1_2} shows the two-parameter fit to the combined CMS and LHCb data when LCSR with $B$ meson amplitudes (GRvDV23) or with $K^*$ meson amplitudes (BSZ15) are included in the theoretical prediction.
+Figure~\ref{fig:angObs_LHCb_CMS_Pi_choice_1_2} shows the two-parameter fit to the combined CMS and LHCb data when LCSR with $B$ meson amplitudes (GRvDV23) or with $K^*$ meson amplitudes (BSZ15) are considered for the theoretical prediction.
 In both cases, the LCSR results are combined with the same lattice results (see above for the references).
-The NP significance is in the former case 2.8$\sigma$, in the latter 4.0$\sigma$.
-The authors of Ref.\cite{Gubernari:2022hxn} observe a similar pattern.
+The NP significance is in the former case 4.9$\sigma$, in the latter 6.1$\sigma$.
+The authors of Ref.\cite{Gubernari:2022hxn} observe a similar pattern with the older experimental results.

-Finally, we test whether the choice of the normalised $P_i^{(\prime)}$ observables instead of the $S_i$ observables makes a difference.
-Figure~\ref{fig:angObs_LHCb_Pi_vs_Si_choice2} shows that although the central value shifts, the NP significance is almost the same for both options.
+Finally, we test, using the LHCb data, whether the choice of the normalised $P_i^{(\prime)}$ observables (config.~2) instead of the $S_i$ observables (config.~1) makes a difference.
+Figure~\ref{fig:angObs_LHCb_Pi_vs_Si_choice2} shows that the best-fit points coincide perfectly, and both configurations yield very similar Pull$_{\rm SM}$ values, with config.~2 giving 5.1$\sigma$ and config.~1 giving 4.8$\sigma$.